Briançonnais zone

 The Briançonnais zone is a zone in the Penninic nappes in the Western Alps which preserves continental crust rocks derived from the Briançonnais terrane.

 The Briançonnais terrane or continental ribbon was a narrow strip of continental crust.
-It was part of the European continental margin before the Early Cretaceous opening of the Valais Ocean, which separated it form it.
+It was part of the European continental margin before the Early Cretaceous opening of the Valais Ocean, which separated it from the rest of the margin.
 It was the eastern tip of the Iberian block (which also encompassed, besides the Iberian Peninsula, the Corsica-Sardinia block and the Balearic Islands, which later rifted from Iberia).